f5devcentral/f5-agility-labs-xc/docs/class4/lab2.rst

-Lab 6: API Protection & Rate Limiting
+Lab 2: API Protection & Rate Limiting
 =================================

-F5® Distributed API Discovery & Protection provides key security functionality to visualize, understand, deliver and secure APIs.
+F5® Distributed API Protection provides key security functionality to secure APIs.
 This lab's tasks will walk through the configuration steps and note additional configurations available.

-* **API Discovery**: Provided via machine-based learning processes, enables visualization of the API Framework, assesses use of end-points, discovers new end-points based on flows, identifies use of sensitive information,
-  and enables swagger file export.

-* **API Protection**: Encompasses a set of definitions and controls to protect and secure the functions, use and endpoints of the delivered API's framework.
+**API Protection**: Encompasses a set of definitions and controls to protect and secure the functions, use and endpoints of the delivered API's framework.

-Task 3: Attaching API Protection to Load Balancer Object
+Task 1: Attaching API Protection to Load Balancer Object
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In this task's series of steps you will enable the API Discovery & Protection feature on the